RackHD/docs/docs/development_guide.rst

    `git clone https://github.com/RackHD/RackHD`

-   Within the example/ directory is a setup script to set up an "example rack" entirely virtually - albiet a very simple one.
+   Within the example/ directory is a setup script to set up an "example rack" entirely virtual - albiet a very simple one.
 It creates a virtualbox with RackHD running within it, and another that is connected to it to PXE boot

 2. Create a local configuration file and spin up vagrant